smastrom/solid-collapse/README.md

 };
 ```

-> Please note that this is the bare minimum config, for specific use cases please check the [W3C Reference](https://www.w3.org/WAI/GL/wiki/Using_the_WAI-ARIA_aria-expanded_state_to_mark_expandable_and_collapsible_regions).
+> Please note that this is the bare minimum config, always check the [W3C Reference](https://www.w3.org/WAI/GL/wiki/Using_the_WAI-ARIA_aria-expanded_state_to_mark_expandable_and_collapsible_regions) to be sure your UI is compliant.

 ### Non-focusable trigger

-If your trigger is not a native focusable element (like a `div`), in addition to aria attributes, you will have to manually enable keyboard controls.
+If your trigger is not a native focusable element (like a `div`), you will have to enable keyboard controls manually.

-You can create a reusable function like the following one to spread in your triggers:
+You can create a reusable function like this to spread in your triggers:

 ```jsx
 import { Collapse, setKeyboard } from 'solid-collapse';